Lorandil/Cross-Development-for-TinyJoypad/README.md

 Have a look at this sample project:

-It will display an image and play a short sound, on Tiny Joypad and on Arduino UNO/Mega 2560 (and probably many other controllers).
+It will display an image and play a short sound, on TinyJoypad and on Arduino UNO/Mega 2560 (and probably many other controllers) without changing anything in the code!

+The only differences you should notice could be:
+* the drawing of the image: Because the TinyJoypad has not enough RAM to render the output image in memory it is rendered while it is displayed.
+Depending on the speed of the calculations this can be visible.
+The Adafruit library uses a RAM buffer for storing the rendered image which will be transfered in one piece, looking snappier.
+* the brightness of the OLED and the loudness of the beeper might be higher when using a 5V micro controller (due to the increased voltage)